The Decline (band): I'm Not Gonna Lie To You and Are You Gonna Eat That (2010–2015)

 In November of 2013, The Decline received a nomination for "Punk Act Of The Year" at the West Australian Music Awards.

-On March 3, 2014 The Decline appeared at the Soundwave Festival in Perth alongside Less Than Jake and Alkaline Trio.
+On March 3, 2014, The Decline appeared at the Soundwave Festival in Perth alongside Less Than Jake and Alkaline Trio.
 During this performance The Decline announced their upcoming fully crowd-funded EP Can I Borrow A Feeling and debuted new songs Yahweh or the Highway and Cool Kids Can't Die.
-Can I Borrow A Feeling was released on April 18, 2014 and was supported by a national tour.
+Can I Borrow A Feeling was released on April 18, 2014, and was supported by a national tour.

-Resister and Flash Gordon Ramsay Street (2015–2020)
+Resister (2015–2019)

-On January 5, 2015 former bassist and vocalist Dan Cribb announced the departure of himself and guitarist Nathan Cooper from The Decline.
-On January 9 of the same year, Pat Decline announced that longtime friends of the band, Ben Elliott and Ray Chiu would be taking over guitar and bass duties and that The Decline were entering the studio to begin working on their third studio album.
+On January 5, 2015, bassist and vocalist Dan Cribb announced his and guitarist Nathan Cooper's departure from The Decline.
+On January 9 of the same year, Pat Decline announced that longtime friends of the band, Ben Elliott and Ray Chiu would be taking over guitar and bass duties respectively, and that The Decline were entering the studio to begin working on their third studio album.
 Subsequently, The Decline released a new single entitled "Giving Up Is A Gateway Drug" and embarked on a national tour, performing headline shows and as a support act for Local Resident Failure, Guttermouth and Frenzal Rhomb.
+This was shortly followed by a second single; I Don't Believe which featured guest vocals by Cameron Baines from the Australian punk band Bodyjar.

 On June 12, 2015, the band released their third studio album "Resister" through Pee Records.
 Resister was distributed internationally by Bird Attack Records (United States), Finetunes (Europe) and Bells On Records (Japan).
 In support of the album, the band went on a worldwide tour.
 This included appearances at European summer festivals including Punk Rock Holiday, Brakrock EcoFest, KNRD Fest, Dumb & Dumber Fest, Resurrection Fest and Rebellion Fest.
 The tour also included European club shows supporting Teenage Bottlerocket, a full tour of the United States including an appearance at The Fest in Gainesville, FL, a tour of Japan supporting Useless ID and Versus The World and a Mexican tour supporting A Wilhelm Scream.
 After which, The Decline were invited to support A Wilhelm Scream in Australia the following May.

 In October of 2015, The Decline were nominated for "Best Punk/Hardcore Act" at the West Australian Music Awards.

 In March 2016, Pat Decline played bass in PEARS during their Australian tour with Strung Out.
 In May of 2016, The Decline's single "I Don't Believe" was nominated for "Punk Song of the Year 2015" at the WAM Song of the Year competition.